maalcantar/bedl_jupyter_notebook_resources/README.md

 ```bash
 jupyter notebook
 ```
 If this opens a new tab in your default web browser with the Jupyter logo in the top-left, the installation was successful and you should be good to go!
+If the installation was not successful, double-check to make sure you downloaded the correct installer.

-Quick note: If you want to work with an older version of Python, we recommend you still download the latest version of Anaconda and create a virtual environment with the specific python version you want.
+Quick note: If you want to work with an older version of Python, we still recommend you download the latest version of Anaconda and create a virtual environment with the specific python version you want.
 You can technically install an older version of Anaconda / python from [archives](https://repo.anaconda.com/archive/), but we recommend sticking with the newer version such that your Anaconda installation is up-to-date.

 ## Installing new packages

-One of the nifty features of Anaconda and Jupyter Notebooks is that they make installing new packages relatively simple.
+One of the many nifty features of Anaconda and Jupyter Notebooks is that they make installing new packages relatively simple.
 Packages are openly available modules of code that you can use to perform specific functions in your code.

 Packages can be installed using the pip command.
 For instance, the popular plotting package MatPlotLib can be installed by running the following in the command line: